TOP RATED DOMESTIC VIOLENCE LAWYER

-Emotional abuse typically includes abusive verbal behavior that undermines the victim’s self-worth, such as constant criticism, name-calling, blame and false accusations, humiliation, and manipulation.
+Emotional abuse typically includes abusive verbal behavior that undermines the victim’s self-worth, such as constant criticism, name-calling, blame, and false accusations, humiliation, and manipulation.
 Often, the abuser will behave one way in public and another in private.
 The goal of the abuser is complete control.

 People who are emotionally abused are likely to feel they are not in control of themselves or their lives.
 They may also feel they are unloved or unwanted.
-Survivors of psychological abuse frequently suffer from depression, putting them at risk for suicide, eating disorders, or drug and alcohol abuse.
+Survivors of psychological abuse or violence frequently suffer from depression, putting them at risk for suicide, eating disorders, or drug and alcohol abuse.

 In the case of sexual abuse, one partner uses force or coercion to get the other partner to unwillingly participate in sexual activity.
-Even of the act is not completed, attempting to compel a partner to do something he or she does not want to do constitutes sexual abuse.
+Even if the act is not completed, attempting to compel a partner to do something he or she does not want to do constitutes sexual abuse.

 Despite its history as a condoned practice, marital rape is sexual abuse; one spouse cannot force himself or herself onto the other.
 The act of marital rape is now criminalized and repudiated.